Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Sexual reproduction

 for a fixed value of $\mu>0$ which captures the inverse of the phenotypic noise.

 {\it Step 2.
-Selection.} As for the asexual case, the population at generation $n$ is obtained by selecting the $N^\gamma$ genotypes with the $N^\gamma$ rightmost phenotypes.
+Selection.} The population at generation $n$ is obtained by selecting the $N^\gamma$ genotypes with the $N^\gamma$ rightmost phenotypes; the same way as in the asexual case.

-{\it Log-profiles.} As in the asexual case, we can derive a recursive equation for the limiting stochastic exponents.
+{\it Log-profiles.} Similarly to the asexual case, we can derive a recursive equation for the limiting stochastic exponents.
 At generation $n-1$, we think of $N^{g_{n-1}(x)} dx$ as the number of particles in $dx \log(N)$.
 We claim that if $g_0$ is concave on its support (that is the set of points where $g_{0}(x)\neq -\infty$), then for every $n\geq0$

 In order to justify the formula, we note that the average number of offspring with parents in $(dx_1,dx_2)$ is approximately

 Along the lines of the asexual case, this yields

 Now, assume that $g_{n-1}$ is concave on its support.
 Then